charlesncn/msafiri/README.md

-# Project Name: Msafiri
+# Msafiri Project

-## Overview
-Msafiri is a microservice-based project developed using Spring Boot, Docker, Grafana, and other related technologies.
-It aims to provide a scalable and efficient solution for managing various aspects of a travel application.
+Msafiri is a microservice-based project implemented using Spring Boot.
+It follows a microservice architecture and incorporates various technologies for inter-process communication, service discovery, API gateway, secure microservices, circuit breaker, distributed tracing, event-driven architecture, Dockerization, and monitoring.

-The project follows a microservice architecture, which allows breaking down the application into smaller, independent services that can be developed, deployed, and scaled independently.
-Each microservice focuses on a specific functionality or domain, enabling better maintainability, scalability, and fault isolation.

 ## Technologies Used
-- **Spring Boot**: Spring Boot is used as the core framework for building the microservices.
-It provides a streamlined development experience, auto-configuration, and easy integration with other Spring projects.

-- **Docker**: Docker is used for containerization, allowing the microservices to be packaged along with their dependencies into lightweight and isolated containers.
-This simplifies deployment and ensures consistency across different environments.

-- **Grafana**: Grafana is utilized for monitoring and visualization of system metrics, performance, and logs.
-It helps in gaining insights into the behavior of the microservices, identifying bottlenecks, and troubleshooting issues.

-## Key Features
-- **Microservice Architecture**: The project follows a microservice architecture, which promotes modularity, scalability, and fault tolerance.
-Each microservice can be developed, tested, deployed, and scaled independently, enabling agility and flexibility.

-- **Travel Application**: Msafiri focuses on managing various aspects of a travel application.
-This may include functionalities such as user registration and authentication, flight booking, hotel reservations, trip planning, and more.

-- **RESTful APIs**: The microservices expose RESTful APIs to communicate with each other and external clients.
-These APIs provide a standardized interface for interacting with the different services and accessing their functionalities.

-- **Containerization**: Docker is used to containerize the microservices, ensuring that they can run consistently across different environments.
-This simplifies deployment, improves scalability, and enhances portability.
+- **Spring Boot:** Msafiri is built using Spring Boot, a Java-based framework that simplifies the development of microservices.
+- **Inter Process Communication:** The project utilizes a mechanism for communication between microservices, allowing them to exchange data and invoke functionality.
+This enables seamless integration and collaboration between different services.
+- **Service Discovery (Netflix Eureka):** Netflix Eureka is employed for service discovery, enabling microservices to locate and communicate with each other dynamically.
+This helps in achieving a flexible and scalable architecture.
+- **API Gateway (Spring Cloud Gateway):** Spring Cloud Gateway acts as the entry point for external requests and routes them to the appropriate microservice.
+It provides features like routing, filtering, and load balancing, enhancing the security and performance of the system.
+- **Secure Microservices (Keycloak):** Keycloak is integrated into the project to provide authentication and authorization capabilities for microservices.
+It ensures secure access control and user management within the system.
+- **Circuit Breaker:** A circuit breaker pattern is implemented to prevent cascading failures in the system.
+It allows the system to handle faults and failures gracefully, providing resilience and fault tolerance.
+- **Distributed Tracing:** Distributed tracing is used to monitor and analyze the flow of requests across microservices.
+It enables the identification and resolution of performance issues and bottlenecks, ensuring optimal system performance.
+- **Event Driven Architecture (Kafka):** Kafka is utilized to implement an event-driven architecture, enabling communication between microservices through a publish-subscribe messaging system.
+It facilitates loose coupling and asynchronous communication.
+- **Dockerization:** The entire application is containerized using Docker, enabling easy deployment and scaling of microservices.
+Docker provides a consistent and isolated environment for running the application.

-- **Monitoring and Visualization**: Grafana is integrated into the project to monitor the performance and health of the microservices.
-It provides real-time insights into system metrics, logs, and other relevant data, enabling efficient troubleshooting and optimization.
+- **Monitoring Microservices (Prometheus and Grafana):** Prometheus is used for collecting metrics and monitoring the health of microservices.
+Grafana is employed for visualizing and analyzing the collected metrics, providing insights into the system's performance and behavior.

 ## Getting Started

-To get started with the Msafiri project, follow the instructions below:
+To set up the Msafiri project locally, follow these steps:

-1. Clone the project repository from [GitHub](https://github.com/charlesncn/msafiri/).
+1. Clone the repository from GitHub.
-2. Install Docker and Docker Compose on your machine.
+2. Install Docker on your machine.
-3. Build and run each microservice using the provided Docker Compose configuration.
+3. Build the Docker images for each microservice.
-4. Access the RESTful APIs of the microservices and integrate them into your travel application.
-5. Monitor the performance and metrics using Grafana.

-For more detailed instructions and documentation, please refer to the project's README and documentation files.
+4. Run the Docker containers for each microservice.
+5. Access the API gateway to interact with the microservices.

+Detailed instructions for setting up and running the project can be found in the project's documentation.

 ## Contributing

-If you're interested in contributing to the Msafiri project, please follow the guidelines outlined in the CONTRIBUTING.md file of the project repository.
-Contributions, bug reports, feature requests, and feedback are always welcome!
+Contributions to Msafiri are welcome!
+If you want to contribute, please follow the guidelines outlined in the project's contribution guide.

 ## License

-The Msafiri project is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to modify, distribute, and use the project for both personal and commercial purposes.
-However, please refer to the LICENSE file for the complete details and terms of the license.
+The Msafiri project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use, modify, and distribute the project as per the terms of the license.

-## Contact
-For any further questions, suggestions, or discussions related to the Msafiri project, please reach out to the project maintainers or create an issue on the GitHub repository.

-Thank you for your interest in Msafiri!